goblinfactory/study-ang2-play-by-play/README.md

 # study-ang2-play-by-play

 Small spike project to test learning angular 2.
-It's a clone of the angular2 getting started project, with the `non-essential-files.txt` removed, and then manually updated while I followed a play by play, but using my own examples and code.
+It's a clone of the angular2 getting started project, with the `non-essential-files.txt` removed, and then manually updated while I follow the play by play of John Papa and Ward Bell on Pluralsight, but using my own examples and code.

+![John Papa and Ward Bell][two-guys.png]

 ## random notes